REVIEWS of COMPANIES and PRODUCTS

 Costco has

-provided excellent support to me over the past few years.
+provided excellent support over the past few years.
 Their product

 return policy is excellent and they have provided very good products,